Back pain can be crippling. Every night, we have to face it – and it can ruin that next stretch of time before we return to the sheets once more…

 According to the National Institute of Neurological Disorders, 80% of British adults will have noticeable lower back pain at some point in their lives.
 From the NHS’ perspective, it is also a “leading cause of disability,” and can often be “debilitating and emotionally distressing”.

 Medication can help.
 So can mobility.
 But some situations are harder to treat in this same way.
-Let’s first list a few of the main causes of back pain, so you know what may be harming you.
+Before we get to the Best Mattress for a Bad Back, let’s first list a few of the main causes of back pain, so you know what may be harming you.

 The way we walk, sit, bend and sleep can affect our fascia – the elastic membrane between our biological tissue.
 Additionally, too much pressure as a result of poor posture can harm certain muscles and joints; the neck, shoulders and hips, for example, all experience this to a degree.
 Even sitting at a desk for too long can be very detrimental.